pau-qa/pau-qa/README.md

 - 👋 Hi, I’m Paulina, ISTQB certified **QA Specialist** with experience in pharma industry, and fintech.
-I also possess vast experience in start-up environtment developing social e-commerce app. **Currently ensuring the quality not of investment portfolio and financial advisory web apps, but also in processes and team practices.**
+I also possess vast experience in start-up environtment developing social e-commerce app. **Currently ensuring the quality not only of investment portfolio and financial advisory web apps, but also in processes and team practices.**

 - I have solid background in manual testing, including mobile and API testing.
 I am also knowledgeable about HTML & CSS with a keen interest to learn more JavaScript.
 In the future, I would like to also focus on automation, mainly using Playwright.** - more details available in my **CV**